delta-io/delta/kernel/USER_GUIDE.md

       * [Migration from Delta Lake version 3.1.0 to 3.2.0](#migration-from-delta-lake-version-310-to-320)
 <!--te-->

-## Read a Delta table in a single process
-In this section, we will walk through how to build a very simple single-process Delta connector that can read a Delta table using the default [`Engine`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/engine/Engine.html) implementation provided by Delta Kernel.

-You can either write this code yourself in your project, or you can use the [examples](https://github.com/delta-io/delta/tree/master/kernel/examples) present in the Delta code repository.

-### Step 1: Set up Delta Kernel for your project
+## Set up Delta Kernel for your project
-You need to `io.delta:delta-kernel.api` and `io.delta:delta-kernel-defaults` dependencies.
+You need to `io.delta:delta-kernel-api` and `io.delta:delta-kernel-defaults` dependencies.
 Following is an example Maven `pom` file dependency list.

+The `delta-kernel-api` module contains the core of the Kernel that abstracts out the Delta protocol to enable reading and writing into Delta tables.
+It makes use of the `Engine` interface that is being passed to the Kernel API by the connector for heavy-lift operations such as reading/writing Parquet or JSON files, evaluating expressions or file system operations such as listing contents of the Delta Log directory, etc. Kernel supplies a default implementation of `Engine` in module `delta-kernel-defaults`.
+The connectors can implement their own version of `Engine` to make use of their native implementation of functionalities the `Engine` provides.
+For example: the connector can make use of their Parquet reader instead of using the reader from the `DefaultEngine`.
+More details on this [later](#step-2-build-your-own-engine).

 ```xml
 <dependencies>